liseh/LISEH_2021/README.md

 LISEH 2021 takes place virtually.
 During the morning session will be lectures of 45 min each.
 The input sessions are complimented by exercises in the afternoon, the *Lightning Talks* or the *Public Lecture*.
 All of the exercises are designed in such a way that they consist of a *Working time* on your own or in groups together with a tutor and of the Afternoon meeting, where the solutions are discussed.

 Lectures and tutorials will take place via [Zoom]().
 Here on this page you can find all materials.
-Communication is supported by the use of this [Slack channel]().
+Communication is supported using this [Slack Workspace](https://join.slack.com/t/liseh2021/shared_invite/zt-mejzmdv7-gsQ~owMxh_WWer0EZq8i_w).
 There you can ask questions,discuss the exercise and chat.

 Participants are organized in small groups and have their own tutor, who will be the direct contact person during LISEH 2021.